Kurento/kurento/source/user/troubleshooting.rst

 Memory usage grows too high
 ---------------------------

+**Problem**

-**Problem**: Each new Session consumes some memory, but later the memory is not freed back to the system after the Kurento Session is closed.
+Each new Session consumes some memory, but later the memory is not freed back to the system after the Kurento Session is closed.

+**Reason**

-**Reason**: The most common cause for increasingly growing memory usage is not a memory leak, but :doc:`/knowledge/memory_fragmentation`.
+The most common cause for increasingly growing memory usage is not a memory leak, but :doc:`/knowledge/memory_fragmentation`.

+**Solution**

-**Solution**: Try using an alternative memory allocator to see if it solves the issue of memory fragmentation.
+Try using an alternative memory allocator to see if it solves the issue of memory fragmentation.
 Please have a look at :ref:`knowledge-memfrag-jemalloc`.

 If you still think there might be a memory leak in KMS, keep reading: